ibm-cloud-docs/containers/cs_storage_remove.md

    ```
    {: pre}

 9. Verify that the physical storage instance is removed.

-The deletion process might take up to a few days to complete.
+   The deletion process might take up to 72 hours to complete.
+   {: important}

    **File storage:**
    ```